Chart Color Schemes

 AreaSearch analysis reveals Beacon Hill recording weaker employment conditions than most comparable areas nationwide

-However, the transport, postal & warehousing industry is under-represented in Beacon Hill, with only 3.1% of its workforce compared to Greater Sydney's 5.3%.
-From September 2024 to September 2025, Beacon Hill's labour force decreased by 0.7%, while employment declined by 2.0%.
-This resulted in an increase of 1.2 percentage points in the unemployment rate.
-In contrast, Greater Sydney saw employment rise by 2.1% and the labour force grow by 2.4%, with a smaller increase of 0.2 percentage points in unemployment.
-State-level data from NSW up to 25-Nov-25 shows employment contracted by 0.03%, losing 2,260 jobs, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 indicate that employment is expected to grow by 6.6% over five years and 13.7% over ten years.
-However, growth rates vary significantly between industry sectors.
-Applying these projections to Beacon Hill's employment mix suggests local employment should increase by approximately 6.8% over five years and 13.8% over ten years, although these estimates are based on simple weighting extrapolations for illustrative purposes only and do not account for localised population projections.
+However, transport, postal & warehousing is under-represented at 3.1%, compared to Greater Sydney's 5.3%.
+The area offers limited local employment opportunities, indicated by the working population count versus resident population.
+Between September 2024 and September 2025, the labour force decreased by 0.7% and employment declined by 1.9%, resulting in a 1.2 percentage point unemployment rate rise.
+Conversely, Greater Sydney saw employment grow by 2.1%, labour force increase by 2.4%, and unemployment rise by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Beacon Hill's employment mix suggests local employment should increase by 6.8% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment